step-/gtkmenuplus/docs/scripting_guide.md

   * To hide [Launcher] icons refer to § [Hiding launcher icons].

-  * To hide [Include] icons refer to § [Directory Include default icon, tooltip and command].
+  * To hide [Directory Include] icons refer to
+    § [Directory Include default icon, tooltip and command].

 ### Format